Best Christmas Lights Displays in Champaign, Urbana, Mahomet, Monticello, Rantoul, Tuscola, Paxton, and MORE!

 This home has a combined total of over 50 blow molds, inflatables, and lit-up tensile characters.
 The display is set to classic and new Christmas music.
-New this year: decorations of holiday moons over a castle (see above; photo provided).
+The display will be on nightly from 5 until 8:30 and later on the weekends.
 Check the Facebook page for updates regarding the display.

-(NOT YET CONFIRMED) 828 N Charter – The Smith House and neighbors: There are two houses included in the light/music show and then another house that has fun decorations on the corner.
+(NOT YET confirmed for 2022) 828 N Charter – The Smith House and neighbors: there are two houses included in the light/music show and then another house that has fun decorations on the corner.

 The Tomson House, 311 E. Marshall Street, Tolono.
 The whole property is dazzling.

 Also, the Deerpath neighborhood just west of the Casey’s is quite festive.

 ST. JOSEPH AND OGDEN

 Starting Saturday Dec.
 10 through Jan.
 1, Willowdale Subdivision in St. Joseph will become Willowdale Winter Wonderland.
 Visitors can drive around this three-block neighborhood to enjoy dozens of decorated homes.
 Rumor has it that Santa will make a visit (date TBD) and there may be candy canes and hot cocoa for visitors some evenings.
 To get there: Willowdale subdivision is located north of I-74.
 If coming from Urbana, get off at the St. Joseph exit and go north; can’t miss it.

 This display went live on Dec.
 8. You can even get out and take a photo as Santa and an elf.
 Located off 150, just west of downtown and on the way toward the sports complex, at 402 N Cedar Dr, Saint Joseph.

 The Gillen Family Light Display (starting December 3- January 7)